immich-app/immich/docs/docs/administration/postgres-standalone.md

 ## With superuser permission

 Typically Immich expects superuser permission in the database, which you can grant by running `ALTER USER <immichdbusername> WITH SUPERUSER;` at the `psql` console.
-If you prefer not to grant superuser permissions, follow the insturctions in the next section.
+If you prefer not to grant superuser permissions, follow the instructions in the next section.

 ## Without superuser permission